-Name Number of Voting Securities Percentage David Wolfin 6,880,553 30.90%
+Name Number of Voting Securities Percentage David Wolfin 11,546,410 25.1%

-The Articles of the Company provide that a quorum for the transaction of business at the Meeting is two (2) shareholders, or one or more proxyholders representing two shareholders, or one shareholder and a proxyholder representing another shareholder.
+The Articles of the Company provide that a quorum for the transaction of business at the Meeting is two (2) Shareholders, or one or more proxyholders representing two Shareholders, or one Shareholder and a proxyholder representing another Shareholder.

-The directors have determined that all shareholders of record as of the 16th day of May, 2017 will be entitled to receive notice of and to vote at the Meeting.
-Those shareholders so desiring may be represented by proxy at the Meeting.
+The directors have determined that all Shareholders of record as of April 24, 2025 will be entitled to receive notice of and to vote at the Meeting.
+Those Shareholders so desiring may be represented by proxy at the Meeting.